brevzin/cpp_proposals/2011_pipeline/pipeline.md

 for a direct, linear flow... top down.

+# Concerns with the Pipeline Operator

+There are two major concerns regarding a pipeline operator that need to be
+discussed:

+1. Why can't we just have unified function call syntax?
+2. Ranges already has a pipeline operator, that additionally supports composition.
+What about composition, and what should we do about Ranges going forward?

-# What about Unified Function Call Syntax?
+## What about Unified Function Call Syntax?

 Any discussion regarding pipeline rewrites, or even the pipeline syntax in C++20 ranges, will eventually hit on Unified Function Call Syntax (UFCS).
 As